2013–14 KF Tirana season: June

-The new season begun with Klodian Duro, Erjon Dushku, Arjan Pisha, Francesco Pigoni, Herby Fortunat, Arbër Abilaliaj, Julian Ahmataj, Elton Muçollari, Eleandro Pema, Darjo Xhuti all leaving the team officially.
-On 1 June, both Ilion Lika and Mario Morina asked for a transfer request after refusing to extend their contracts.
+The new season began with Klodian Duro, Erjon Dushku, Arjan Pisha, Francesco Pigoni, Herby Fortunat, Arbër Abilaliaj, Julian Ahmataj, Elton Muçollari, Eleandro Pema, Darjo Xhuti all leaving the team officially.
+On 1 June, both Ilion Lika and Mario Morina requested a transfer after refusing to extend their contracts.
 Tirana refused to terminate Morina's contract and he took his case to the league's Conflict Resolution Room.
 On 5 June, club administrator Krenar Alimehmeti confirmed that youngsters Marsel Çaka and Erion Hoxhallari had signed new three-year contracts.
 On 10 June, Morina left the team to join Skënderbeu Korçë.
-Midfielder Gilman Lika was loaned to Skënderbeu Korçë for the club UEFA Champions League campaign.
+Midfielder Gilman Lika was loaned to Skënderbeu Korçë for the club's UEFA Champions League campaign.
 On 25 June, Morina officially became a player of Skënderbeu after winning a match against Tirana.
 On 12 June, Ilion Lika's contract ran out and he became a free agent.
 On the same day, youngsters Algi Lapardhaja, Glorian Hoxha, Alvi Gjoçaj, Klajdi Hyseni and Spartak Ajazi joined the team.
 Only Hoxha was offered a contract.

 July

 Tirana brought in Ilir Kastrati who accepted a contract after passing a trial.
 Defender Erjon Dushku joined Flamurtari Vlorë on a two-year contract after terminating his contract with Tirana in June.
 On 8 July, Tirana started their preparation phase on Pukë; they had only 18 players available.
-On 11 July, Fatmir Hysenbelliu's contract was extended; he joined the team on their preparation phase.
+On 11 July, Fatmir Hysenbelliu's contract was extended; he joined the team for their preparation phase.
 On 13 July, midfielder Erando Karabeci was loaned to Kukësi for their Europa League qualifying campaign.

 Tirana played its first friendly match on 15 July, winning 0–2 against Tërbuni Pukë with goals from Hoxha.
 Their second friendly occurred on 17 July when Tirana won 4–0 against rivals Dinamo.
 They played another friendly on 21 July versus Laçi; Mirel Çota scored their only goal in a 1–1 draw.
-Their next friendly occurred on 25 July; the team defeated Besa Kavajë with the brace of Afrim Taku.
+Their next friendly occurred on 25 July; the team defeated Besa Kavajë thanks to a brace from Afrim Taku.
 Tirana brought Ervis Çaço on a one-year contract on 26 July.
 They lost their next friendly 0–4 to Teuta Durrës.
-At the end of the month, Gilman Lika's contract expired and he purchased a career outside of Europe.
+At the end of the month, Gilman Lika's contract expired and he pursued a career outside of Europe.